matisszilard/devops-palinta/doc/5-aws-intro.md

 ## Step 3: Create an EC2

-Create a new EC2 instance (!use free tier version).
+Create a new EC2 instance (use free tier version).
 Install nginx.

 ### Reference